 C. Educate Americans Early and Often

 Education efforts should begin as high school graduates go off to college, trade schools, join the military or enter the workforce.
 Early intervention should be the norm, impressing upon young people the significance of becoming an adult.
 Early introduction as to the need for a will and the consequences of dying intestate provides a greater chance of buy-in.
 If young adults are given opportunities to get their affairs in order, it could inspire their parents to lead by example and to do the same.
-Changing the culture about wills and beginning the conversation sooner are keys to resolving the widespread lack-ofwill-making dilemma.
+Changing the culture about wills and beginning the conversation sooner are keys to resolving the widespread lack of will-making dilemma.
 Since no one knows the exact moment of his or her death, the sooner people are educated as to the importance of will-making, the better chance he or she prepares a will, allowing it to serve as a placeholder for its subsequent update.

 Colleges and universities should communicate to their students the need for a will in pre-law, accounting, economics, and finance courses.
 Academic institutions should incorporate the importance of a will through broader incentives to promote financial literacy among their students.
 Institutions, as educators and employers, should encourage will-making by providing their students and employees with an optional legal-benefits plan (similar to how those institutions offer health insurance).